MikeCostelloe/ciata-site/content/en/_index.md

 ---
 # At CIATA, we leverage cutting-edge research to deliver tailored, innovative solutions.

-Our expertise spans across Computer Vision, NLP and Digital Health applications offering our clients a bridge to the future of technology.
+With decades of experience in rigorous science we are able to deliver real business value through the use of AI. [&rarr; Learn more about CIATA](/en/about).

-With decades of combined experience in <b>automating processes</b>, <b>saving time and manual efforts</b>, we can help you to <b>unlock the potential of your data</b> and <b>transform your business</b> into a <b>data-driven organization</b>.
+Are you looking for **predictive analytics**, **recommendation systems**, **chatbots** or **object detection**?
+We can help you to unlock the potential of your data and transform your business into a data-driven organization. [&rarr; Learn more about our services](/en/services).